 - Modern enclosed lights can actually look quite sleek, a far-cry from the old bathroom lights with ‘stipple effect’ glass.
 These can be more of a fashion statement than other, cheaper lights by offering a nice looking light at a usually low price.

 - More and more modern bathroom light are built as a simple-to-install, all-in-one enclosed light with specially designed LEDs inside that offer lots of brightness.
 These purpose-built enclosed lights are usually quite cheap to buy, but they look great and work really wekk.

 LEDs are particularly bad at dealing with excess heat.
-This might seem a weird fact considering that LEDs actually give off much less heat than other types of bulbs, but LEDs are designed to give off – and experience – low amounts of heat.
-They therefore don’t react well when there’s heat build-up, and the LED bulb lifespan can be reduced if they’re used within an enclosed light fixtures.
+This might seem a weird fact considering that LEDs actually give off much less heat than other types of bulbs, but LEDs are designed to give off – and experience – low amounts of generate heat.
+They therefore don’t react well when there’s heat build-up, and the LED bulbs lifespan can be reduced if they’re used within an enclosed light fixtures.

-This is because LEDs dissipate their own waste heat, and are designed to do so in very small surface area (i.e. just around the surface of the bulb – it’s not like the bulb has a fan to blow the heat away!).
+This is because LEDs dissipate their own waste heat, and are designed to do so in very small surface area (i.e. just around the surface of the light bulb – it’s not like the bulb has a fan to blow the heat away!).
 LEDs therefore rely on the temperature around the bulb to be fairly low in order for the heat dissipation to work effectively.

-Equally, LEDs can become less efficient when the ambient temperature is high: since the LED is hotter, the junction voltage will be lower, causing the LED to draw less energy from the constant current LED driver.
+Equally, LEDs can become less efficient when the ambient temperature is high: since the LED is hotter, the junction voltage will be lower, causing the LED to draw less energy efficiency from the constant current LED driver.
 This can lead to the color being emitted being slightly ‘off’, the bulb emitting less light (i.e. appearing dimmer), or the bulb even flickering on/off.